sweattep/modern_quotes/README.md

 >when an old man dies, a library burns to the ground

 >The way to right wrongs is to turn the light of truth upon them.

+>Humans are much more effective at solving some types of problems, like finding specific objects in pictures, evaluating beauty, or translating text.